gyaikhom/huffman/README.md

 # The Huffman Coding Algorithm

 In this project, we implement the Huffman Coding algorithm.
-For further details, please visit my [homepage](http://yaikhom.com/2016/05/09/implementing-the-huffman-coding-algorithm.html), or view the NOWEB generated documentation `huffman.pdf`.
+For further details, please view the NOWEB generated documentation `huffman.pdf`.

 ##Source code